kathleeng77/Stock-Market-Analysis/README.md

-# VBA Stock Market Data
+# Analysis of Stock Market Data Using Visual Basic

 Using developer tools in Excel, I wrote a VBA script that looped through the 'ticker' names of three years of stock market data.